 Gainesville is a somewhat small town located in the state of Virginia.
 With a population of 12,750 people and five constituent neighborhoods, Gainesville is the 67th largest community in Virginia.
 Much of the housing stock in Gainesville was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Gainesville economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Gainesville, where the median household income is $142,363.00.

 Gainesville home prices are not only among the most expensive in Virginia, but Gainesville real estate also consistently ranks among the most expensive in America.

-Gainesville is a decidedly white-collar town, with fully 91.45% of the workforce employed in white-collar jobs, well above the national average.
+Gainesville is a decidedly white-collar town, with fully 91.20% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Gainesville is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Gainesville who work in management occupations (18.17%), sales jobs (11.50%), and office and administrative support (11.09%).
+There are especially a lot of people living in Gainesville who work in management occupations (18.74%), office and administrative support (11.94%), and sales jobs (9.88%).

 Also of interest is that Gainesville has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Gainesville is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Korean.